lynkos/grovers-algorithm/README.md

 4. Open `Grovers-Algorithm.ipynb`
 5. Click on `Select Kernel` and choose a kernel
 6. Click on `Run All` to run all cells
-7. Deactivate your virtual environment whenever you're finished with using `Grovers-Algorithm.ipynb`
+7. Deactivate your virtual environment when you're finished with using `Grovers-Algorithm.ipynb`

 ```
 deactivate